Small-group, fully guided hiking experiences in Northern Italy. Choose your tour and your trip length– we handle the rest.

 After years of traveling and exploring distant parts of the world, I felt called back to my own country.
 I wanted to share the timeless beauty, unique traditions, and remarkable people of the Dolomites in a way that felt personal and authentic.
 Dolomythic Adventures was born from that desire: to offer more than a hiking trip, and instead create meaningful journeys through one of the most extraordinary landscapes on earth.

-Mountain weather is changeable.
+Mountain weather is very unpredictable.
 Expect warm days (20-25°C) and cooler nights.
 Layers are essential as conditions can shift rapidly in alpine environments.

-This trip is designed for experienced hikers who are comfortable spending several hours a day on uneven terrain with elevation gain.
+This trip is designed for intermediate hikers who are comfortable spending several hours a day on uneven terrain with elevation gain.
 It is rated Intermediate.

 Solo travelers are welcome!
 Our small group dynamic makes it easy to meet new people.
 Single supplement options are available for accommodation.